Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Experiments

 We utilized \textit{Real-finetune} and \textit{Joint-train} paradigms to integrate real and synthetic clips for downstream multi-class sequence classification training.
 The efficacy of our framework was fully validated across three medical datasets using eleven common classifiers.
 To demonstrate the generalizability of \textit{\M}, the selected networks involve 3D CNN, transformer, and CNN-Transformer hybrid designs, which specialize in capturing local, global, and mixed features, respectively.

-Table~\ref{tab:results_full_shot} compares the average performance (i.e., accuracy and AUROC) on different training paradigms across a wide range of sequence classifiers, including \textbf{five} CNN-based classic models, \textbf{three} transformer-based models, and \textbf{three} CNN-Transformer hybrid-based methods.
-It is evident that the performance ceiling of existing popular models, from simple CNN-based to complex CNN-Transformer hybrids, can be further elevated using synthetic samples obtained from our proposed framework, under \textit{Real-finetune} and \textit{Joint-train} paradigms.
+Table~\ref{tab:results_full_shot_threesets} and Table~\ref{tab:results_full_shot_twosets} compare the average performance (i.e., accuracy and AUROC) on different training paradigms across a wide range of sequence classifiers, including \textbf{five} CNN-based classic models, \textbf{three} transformer-based models, and \textbf{three} CNN-Transformer hybrid-based methods.
+It is evident that the performance ceiling of existing popular models, from simple CNN-based to complex CNN-Transformer hybrids, can be further elevated using synthetic samples obtained from our proposed framework, under \textit{Real-finetune} and \textit{Joint-train} paradigms, with most performance improvements being statistically significant ($p < 0.05$).
 On the carotid dataset, the accuracy/AUROC can be most boosted by 5.44\%/0.077 and 6.80\%/0.086 through \textit{Real-finetune} and \textit{Joint-train} paradigms, respectively.
-Due to high intra-class variations in TUSC, the baseline exhibits visibly inferior results, with an average accuracy of 62.42\% compared to other datasets.
-However, it can be seen from Table~\ref{tab:results_full_shot} that samples synthesized by \textit{\M} make significant contributions and enhance the classification performance to an acceptance level.
-Among all the classifiers, CSN harvests the largest performance gain, which is non-trivially enhanced by 5.41\%/0.061 and 3.61\%/0.040 accuracy/AUROC under \textit{Real-finetune} and \textit{Joint-train} paradigms, respectively.
+Due to high intra-class variations in TUSC, MosMedData, and MRNet datasets, the \textit{Baseline} exhibits visibly inferior results, with average accuracies of 62.42\%, 71.99\%, and 65.03\%, respectively, compared to other datasets.
+Nevertheless, it can be seen from Table~\ref{tab:results_full_shot_threesets} and Table~\ref{tab:results_full_shot_twosets} that samples synthesized by \textit{\M} make significant contributions and enhance the classification performance to a practically acceptable level.
+On TUSC, CSN harvests the largest performance gain among all classifiers, which is non-trivially enhanced by 5.41\%/0.061 and 3.61\%/0.040 accuracy/AUROC under \textit{Real-finetune} and \textit{Joint-train} paradigms, respectively.
+On MosMedData and MRNet, high-quality synthetic samples similarly play a crucial role in driving performance improvements, for example, they improve the 11 classifiers by +2.02\% and +3.56\% in average accuracy under the \textit{Joint-train} paradigm, respectively.
 Notably, for ACDC, the overall performance improvement remains significant even with a high baseline.
 For instance, CSG-3DCT is boosted from 87.16\%$\rightarrow$88.63\% (+1.47\%) accuracy and from 0.797$\rightarrow$0.820 (+0.023) AUROC under the \textit{Joint-train} practice.
-Extensive experimental results show that synthetic sample sets produced by \textit{\M} can be powerful data engines to enhance various diagnostic tasks in medical sequence analysis.
+Extensive evaluations across multiple classifiers reveal that the gains brought by \textit{\M} are architecture-agnostic, further underscoring that it serves as a general-purpose augmentation tool, effectively strengthening diverse diagnostic networks across multiple medical sequence analysis tasks.